Particle Seminar: Anindita Maiti (Perimeter), Title: Neural Network Field Theory: Fermions and Supersymmetry

 Talk title: Higher Axions Abstract: A large fraction of the experimental efforts searching for the (QCD) axion focus on smaller-scale, time-intensive, resonant searches.
 These searches would greatly benefit from a precise estimate of the axion mass.
 In theory, the axion mass can be inferred from the observed dark matter abundance and numerical simulations point towards an axion mass (slightly) higher … Read More

-Particle Seminar: Elijah Sheridan (Cornell), Title: TBA
+Particle Seminar: Elijah Sheridan (Cornell), Title: Mapping the string axiverse

-Particle Seminar: Jessie Shelton (UIUC), Title: TBA
+Particle Seminar: Jessie Shelton (UIUC), Title: Spinning up structure in the late early universe

-Particle Seminar: Junwu Huang (Perimeter), Title: TBA
+Particle Seminar: Junwu Huang (Perimeter), Title: Light Boson Dark Matter & Nonlinear Plasma Dynamics